muratk3n/thirdwave/en/README.md

 ---

-We hear the occasional lefty muttering from even G. Brown, the other one-time "New Labor" leader -- he supported covid patent waiver..
+We hear the occasional lefty mutterings from even G. Brown, the other one-time "New Labor" leader -- he supported covid patent waiver..
 Where is TB?
 Drop this Third Way, TINA, Clinton bullshit